ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/quickstart-demo.md

   }
   ```

-Success, you have created your first Emissary-ingress `Mapping`, routing a
+Success, you have created your first Emissary `Mapping`, routing a
 request from your cluster's edge to a service!

 Since the `Mapping` you just created controls how requests are routed,